 Oral contraceptives can worsen insulin resistance and slightly increase the risk of type 2 diabetes in very obese women with PCOS.
 In general, most oral contraceptives have similar effects on androgen excess.

 Some of the more common side effects associated with hormonal contraceptive medication include:

 These side effects can differ, depending on the oestrogen and progesterone content of the pill or device.

 The oral contraceptive pill should be used with care if you have high blood pressure, are extremely overweight or are a smoker.
 Usually the oral contraceptive pill would not be recommended if you have had a deep vein thrombosis (DVT) or other thrombosis in the past.
 Low-dose preparations appear to work equally as well as larger doses.

 There is some recent evidence to suggest hormonal contraception might increase insulin resistance, abnormal glucose tolerance (a sign of early diabetes) and cholesterol levels (triglycerides).
 Low-dose preparations appear to be better (such as 20µg oestrogen pills).

 However, other evidence shows no negative effects of the oral contraceptive pill on risk factors for type 2 diabetes and cardiovascular disease.

 Metformin has been in use for around 60 years and is a drug with few serious side effects, except for in the elderly or those with liver or kidney failure.
 Some women who take metformin have some temporary gastrointestinal side effects (nausea, abdominal bloating, vomiting and loss of appetite).

 This web page is designed to be informative and educational.
 It is not intended to provide specific medical advice or replace advice from your health practitioner.
-The information above is based on current medical knowledge, evidence and practice as at March 2014.
+The information above is based on current medical knowledge, evidence and practice as at September 2019.